Quick-Capture Notes Apps

 * * *

 I highly recommend either of these apps — Scratch being one of three apps in my Dock.
 People have asked me why I use Scratch over Drafts.
 And though Drafts has a few more power features and is available on the iPad, I prefer Scratch because of the design.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.